 Your water heater can heat less hot water than usual.
-As mentioned at waterheaterleakinginfo.com, this can happen when the device is not receiving enough electricity.
+This can happen when the device is not receiving enough electricity.
 If the heating element has malfunctions you may also need to call for help.

 If you find that all of your hot water has stopped working completely, it may be one of two problems: 1) sediment has built up inside your tank and needs to be drained; 2) there is a problem with how much power gets delivered to your unit via the breaker box.
 To solve this issue first check to see if there's an open circuit breaker or faulty wiring outside of your home (it would be best to call an electrician).
 If this is not the case, your water heater may need further inspection or replacement.

 You have two options to rectify this problem: you can either drain all of the water from your tank and flush it out with clean water or hire a plumber to replace parts of your system that are damaging the insulation around its elements.

 Sometimes water will leak out from the side of your water heater.
 This is typically caused by corrosion or mineral deposits build-up.
 You can solve this problem yourself by draining your tank and flushing it with clean water.
 If the dripping continues, you may need to replace parts of your system that are causing damage to its insulation.

 If there are no signs of rust or leaks, it may be a loose drain valve.
 Tighten up the valves around the bottom of your water heater to ensure that they are secure and working correctly.

 If you notice water leaking from your drain valve, this is most likely caused by a faulty gasket.
 If the leak continues, it could be due to corroded pipes or sediment build-up in the tank.
 To solve this issue you will need to hire a plumber to inspect your entire system and replace any damaged parts.